Orion Office REIT, Summary of Significant Accounting Policies (Policies) |

 Property and Equipment

 Property and equipment, which typically include computer hardware and software, furniture and fixtures, among other items, are stated at cost less accumulated depreciation.
-Property and equipment are depreciated on a straight-line method over the estimated useful lives of the assets, which range from three to seven years.
+Property and equipment are depreciated on a straight-line method over the estimated useful lives of the assets, which range from to seven years.
 The Company reassesses the useful lives of its property and equipment and adjusts the future monthly depreciation expense based on the new useful life, as applicable.
 If the Company disposes of an asset, the asset and related accumulated depreciation are written off upon disposal.

 Impairments